+Retaining the original timber structural spine that runs the length of the condo, the renovation reorganized the space to create a more open, flexible plan.
 The new conjoined kitchen and dining area sits adjacent to the living area, which is delineated by a custom steel-clad fireplace.
-Stainless steel elements continue throughout the condo, along with custom pre-cast concrete sinks and countertops that complement the raw, historical character of the space.
+Stainless steel elements continue throughout the condo, along with custom pre-cast concrete sinks, countertops and a set of large custom sliding doors that complement the raw, historical character of the space.